Women and HIV/AIDS

-In the US: The proportion of HIV/AIDS cases among women in the US more than tripled from seven percent in 1985 to an alarming 24 percent in 2009.
+In the US: The proportion of HIV/AIDS cases among women in the US more than tripled from seven percent in 1985 to 22 percent in 2011.
 That means that about one in four Americans living with HIV is a woman.
 The good news is that, from 2008 to 2010, women represented a noticeably smaller percentage of new HIV infections (21 percent decrease) after more than ten years of steadily increasing numbers.
-Women currently account for one if five new HIV infections in the US.
+Women currently account for one in five new HIV infections in the US.

 HIV affects both younger and older women.
-In fact, the rate of HIV diagnoses in older women has been rising recently; in 2010, people aged 45 and older accounted for 23 percent of new HIV diagnoses -- almost the same percent as younger women 13 to 24 years old (22 percent).
+In fact, the rate of HIV diagnoses in older women has been rising recently; in 2013, women aged 45 and older accounted for 37 percent of new HIV diagnoses -- more than twice the proportion of younger women 13 to 24 years old (14 percent).

-In 2010, more than eight out of ten HIV+ women in the United States were women of color.
+In 2013, more than eight out of ten women living with HIV in the US were women of color.
 Among women of color, African-American women are especially affected.
-Although African-American adolescent and adult women made up only 13 percent of the US female population, they accounted for over two-thirds of all new HIV infections among women.
-Latinas made up 16 percent of the US female population and accounted for 15 percent of all new HIV infections among women.
+Although African-American adolescent and adult women made up only 13 percent of the US female population, they accounted for almost two-thirds of all new HIV infections among women.
+Latinas made up 17 percent of the US female population and accounted for 15 percent of all new HIV infections among women.
 For African-American women, the rate of HIV diagnosis was almost 20 times as high as the rate for white women in the US.
 For Latinas, it was almost four times as high as the rate for white women.

 Globally: The World Health Organization (WHO) estimates that almost 18 million adults living with HIV are women.
-Although women account for approximately half of all HIV+ people worldwide, the percentage of women who are HIV+ varies widely among countries.
-Estimates suggest that one in three HIV+ people in the United Kingdom are women; almost four out of ten HIV+ people in India are women; and almost six in ten HIV+ people in sub-Saharan Africa are women.
+Although women account for approximately half of all people living with HIV worldwide, the percentage of women who are living with HIV varies widely among countries.
+Estimates suggest that one in three people living with HIV in the United Kingdom are women; almost four out of ten people living with HIV in India are women; and almost six in ten people living with HIV in sub-Saharan Africa are women.
 The Joint United Nations Programme on HIV/AIDS (UNAIDS) reports that, in 26 of 31 countries with generalized epidemics of HIV/AIDS, fewer than half of young women in these countries have correct and thorough knowledge about HIV.

 Transmission: Heterosexual sex (sex between a male and female) is the most common way of getting HIV (or mode of transmission) among women in the US.
 During heterosexual sex, HIV is passed almost twice as easily from men to women as from women to men.
-More than eight out of every ten HIV+ women in the US get the virus through sex with an HIV+ man.
+More than eight out of every ten women living with HIV in the US get the virus through sex with a man living with HIV.
 Heterosexual sex is also the main source of HIV transmission for women in many other countries in Africa, South America, and Western Europe.
 Sharing HIV-contaminated syringes for injecting drugs is another common mode of transmission.